-Signs of Marijuana Exposure in Your Pets
+Signs of Cannabis Exposure in Your Pets

-Your pet may inadvertently be exposed to marijuana residue that has been dropped on the ground or left on a surface, even if you do not use it, with the use of medical marijuana on the rise.
+Your pet may inadvertently be exposed to cannabis residue that has been dropped on the ground or left on a surface, even if you do not use it, with the use of medical marijuana on the rise.

 Signs of excess cannabis exposure in pets include: